MontealegreLuis/yelpv3-java-client/README.md

 ### Searching businesses

-Yelp's Business Search API supports two types of search
+Yelp's Business Search API supports two types of searches

 * **By Location**.
 It uses the combination of address, neighborhood, city, state or zip, and optionally the country
 * **By Coordinates**.
 The latitude and longitude of the business